Overcommuting pairs in groups and 3-manifolds bounding them: Introduction

 \end{theorem} Said informally, the overcommutation length $\ocl(g,h)$ is controlled by the number of relations needed to prove that $g$ and $h$ commute in $\St_2(k)$.
-This contraction property looks non trivial and is shared by most $1$-relator groups.
+This contraction property looks non trivial and is shared by most $1$-relator groups (see for instance Example \ref{one-relator}).

 To end this introduction, we observe that one can define a simplicial volume $||[g,h]||$ of an overcommuting pair in the following way.
 Let $BG$ be a classifying space for $G$ and let $f:S^1\times S^1\to BG$ be a continuous map such that $f_*$ maps the generators of $\pi_1(S^1\times S^1)$ to $g$ and $h$ respectively.
 For $\epsilon>0$, consider the set $X_\epsilon$ of singular 2-cycles $x=\sum_i \lambda_i \sigma_i\in Z_2(S^1\times S^1,\R)$ representing the fundamental class $[S^1\times S^1]$ and such that $\sum_i |\lambda_i|\le \epsilon$.
 We define